It’s easy to make your own oven-dried tomatoes! These tomatoes are tangy and delicious, and will bring a ton of flavor to your recipes.

 These oven-dried tomatoes were so tangy and delicious, this has become a summer tradition.
-We love to dry our excess cherry tomatoes in the oven.
+The tomato flavor is really concentrated, and they are a little bit sweet.
+I think they’re more flavorful than the store-bought variety.
 They are a delicious addition to salads, soups, and pasta.

 Making oven-dried tomatoes is SO easy to do, and I highly recommend it.
 It just takes a few simple steps.

 - Slice the tomatoes, pat them dry, and give them a generous sprinkling of salt.

 - Once that’s done, place on a rimmed baking sheet and leave them in a 225 degree Fahrenheit oven for 5-6 hours.